đŸŒ±The Messy, Beautiful Work of Becoming

 We begin loosening the bolts on the training wheels while students are still surrounded by adults who can slow things down, coach reflection, and help them practice courage in low-stakes, high-support ways.

-• Kids this age become status scientists—constantly measuring where they stand and whether they belong.
+• Kids this age become status scientists — constantly measuring where they stand and whether they belong.

-From interviews:
+From research interviews:

-• “You have to pretend you don’t care—even when you really do.”
+• “You have to pretend you don’t care — even when you really do.”

 • “If you don’t say something fast enough, you’re out.”

 Small shifts feel enormous.
-Tone, timing, group chats, inside jokes, eye contact—everything matters.
+Tone, timing, group chats, inside jokes, eye contact — everything matters.

 We help students name these dynamics, navigate conflict, and practice repair instead of avoidance.